dododome01/Skyblock/README.md

-# Fabric Example Mod
+# dododome's Skyblock Mod

+## Info

+This mod adds features, which make it possible to get all items in a "Vanilla" Skyblock experience.

-## Setup
+## Sources

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod uses features from fabric-carpet, QuickCarpet114 and ProtoSky.
+All those Projects are under the MIT License.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is under the MIT license.
+Feel free use, distribute and incorporate it in your own projects.